Clive Davis: Early life and education

-Davis was born in Brooklyn, New York City, to a Jewish family, the son of Herman and Florence Davis.
+Davis was born in Brooklyn, New York City, to Jewish parents, Herman and Florence Davis.
 His father was an electrician and salesman.
-Davis was raised in Crown Heights, Brooklyn.
+Davis was raised in Crown Heights, Brooklyn, and attended Erasmus Hall High School.

 His mother died at age 47, and his father died the following year when Davis was still a teenager.
-He then moved in with his married sister, who lived in Bayside, Queens, New York City.
+He then moved in with his married sister, who lived in Bayside, Queens.

-He attended New York University College of Arts and Science, where he graduated magna cum laude with a degree in political science and Phi Beta Kappa in 1953.
-He received a full scholarship to Harvard Law School, where he was a member of the Board of Student Advisers and graduated in 1956.
+Davis attended New York University College of Arts & Science, where he graduated magna cum laude with a degree in political science and Phi Beta Kappa in 1953.
+He received a full scholarship to Harvard and graduated in 1956.

 Career

 Columbia/CBS Records years

 Davis practiced law in a small firm in New York, then moved on to the firm of Rosenman, Colin, Kaye, Petschek, and Freund two years later, where partner Ralph Colin had CBS as a client.
 Davis was subsequently hired by a former colleague at the firm, Harvey Schein, to become assistant counsel of CBS subsidiary Columbia Records at age 28, and then general counsel the following year.

 As part of a reorganization of Columbia Records Group, group president Goddard Lieberson appointed Davis as administrative vice president and general manager in 1965.
 In 1966, CBS formed the Columbia-CBS Group which reorganized CBS's recorded music operations into CBS Records with Davis heading the new unit.

 The next year, Davis was appointed president and became interested in the newest generation of folk rock and rock and roll.
 One of his earliest pop signings was the British folk-rock musician Donovan, who enjoyed a string of successful hit singles and albums released in the U.S. on the Epic Records label.
 That same year, Davis hired 23-year-old recording artist Tony Orlando as general manager of Columbia publishing subsidiary April-Blackwood Music; Orlando went on to become vice-president of Columbia/CBS Music and signed Barry Manilow in 1969.

 In June 1967, Davis attended the Monterey Pop Festival after his friends and business associate, Lou Adler, convinced him.
-He immediately signed Janis Joplin with Big Brother and the Holding Company, and Columbia went on to sign Laura Nyro; The Electric Flag; Santana; The Chambers Brothers; Bruce Springsteen; Chicago; Billy Joel; Blood, Sweat & Tears; Loggins & Messina; Aerosmith; and Pink Floyd (for rights to release their material outside of Europe).
-The company, which had previously avoided rock music (its few rock acts prior to the Davis presidency included Dion DiMucci, The Byrds, Simon & Garfunkel, and Paul Revere and the Raiders), doubled its market share in three years.
+He immediately signed Janis Joplin with Big Brother and the Holding Company, and Columbia went on to sign Laura Nyro, The Electric Flag, Santana, The Chambers Brothers, Bruce Springsteen, Chicago, Billy Joel; Blood, Sweat & Tears, Loggins and Messina, Aerosmith, and Pink Floyd (for rights to release their material outside of Europe).